Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Numerical Simulations

-We execute each simulation by first making $K$ uniformly random selections of \ac{AoA}s $\theta_k \in \Theta$, each representing the $k^\textnormal{th}$ path.
+We execute each simulation by first making $K$ uniformly random selections $\theta_k \in \Phi$, each representing the $k^\textnormal{th}$ path.
 We use a unique random number generator seed for each individual simulation that we denote with index $\ell$.
-The $K$-length vector of \ac{AoA}s chosen for simulation $\ell$ is denoted $\boldsymbol\theta_\ell$ with a corresponding vertex $(H,i^*_\ell)$.
+The $K$-length vector of angles chosen for simulation $\ell$ is denoted $\boldsymbol\theta_\ell$ with a corresponding vertex $(H,i^*_\ell)$.
 We use $\boldsymbol\theta_\ell$ to then construct the array response \eqref{eq:arrayresponse}.
-We take samples by applying beamforming vectors to the channel model observations, as in \eqref{eq:channelmodel}, that are chosen based on the algorithm policy.
+We take samples by applying beamforming vectors to the channel model observations, as in \eqref{eq:rsrp}, that are chosen based on the algorithm policy.
 Each simulation terminates after the stopping criteria \eqref{eq:stoppingcriteria} is met.
-We compare the performance of \ac{SSE} across several \ac{SNR} values with various pruning vectors, $\mathbf{p}$ (which we denote by their decimal values), and directly with \ac{HPM} from \cite{chiu2019active}, \cmnt{ \ac{HBA} from \cite{wu2019fast}, and \ac{2PHTS} from \cite{wei2022fast}}.\footnote{Note that there is some degradation at high \ac{SNR} for HPM \cite{chiu2019active} due to not perfectly compensating for the multi-path effects. \cmnt{Additionally, we could only simulate the behavior of \ac{2PHTS} in the high-\ac{SNR} regime because of numerical issues intrinsic to the algorithm.}} The \ac{HPM} algorithm acts a baseline of performance in utilizing perfect channel knowledge in the posterior computations to deploy the hierarchical codebook. \cmnt{ \ac{HBA} aggressively searches the range of \ac{AoA}, sacrificing performance under lower-\ac{SNR} conditions to terminate quickly. \ac{2PHTS} adapts the state-of-the-art \ac{TAS} \ac{MAB} framework using an approximation of the stochastic channel model that works for high \ac{SNR}.} We dynamically determine the number of total simulations required, $L$, by utilizing the Wilson score \cite{wilson1927probable} interval width.
-Specifically, we estimate the probability that an $\epsilon$-optimal arm is chosen over time, $P_c(t)$, as
+We compare the performance of \ac{DBZ} across several \ac{SNR} values with various pruning vectors, $\mathbf{p}$ (which we denote by their decimal values), and directly with \ac{HPM} from \cite{chiu2019active} and \ac{2PHTS} from \cite{wei2022fast}.\footnote{Note that there is some degradation at high \ac{SNR} for HPM \cite{chiu2019active} due to not perfectly compensating for the multi-path effects.
+Additionally, we could only simulate the behavior of \ac{2PHTS} in the high-\ac{SNR} regime because of numerical issues intrinsic to the algorithm.} The \ac{HPM} algorithm acts a baseline of performance in utilizing perfect channel knowledge in the posterior computations to deploy the hierarchical codebook.
+Another potential comparison candidate algorithm, \ac{HBA}, aggressively searches the range of $\Phi$, sacrificing performance under lower-\ac{SNR} conditions to terminate quickly. \ac{2PHTS} adapts the state-of-the-art \ac{TAS} \ac{MAB} framework using an approximation of the stochastic channel model that works for high \ac{SNR}.
+We dynamically determine the number of total simulations required, $L$, by utilizing the Wilson score \cite{wilson1927probable} interval width.
+Further details of the confidence intervals are available in Appendix \ref{sec:additionalsimulation} of the supplementary material.
+Let $T_h(\ell)$ denote the samples required for level $h$ in simulation $\ell$, the average sample complexity, or number of beamforming vectors required, is

-at sample number $t$.
-3GPP recognizes that beam prediction accuracy is a key performance metric for \ac{ML} applications in 5G/\ac{NR} \cite{3gppranaiml}.
-Let